ibm-cloud-docs/ContinuousDelivery/toolchains_integrations.md

 1. Select the lifecycle phase that is most closely associated with the tool.
 This selection determines which category your tool is listed under on the Overview page.
 1. Add an icon URL.
 The icon is shown on your tool integration's card.
 1. Add a documentation URL.
 1. Specify a tool instance name.
-For example: My Team Tool.
+For example, My Team Tool.
 1. Add a tool instance URL.
 This URL opens whenever the tool integration's card is clicked.
 1. Add a description of your tool.
 1. (Advanced) Add more properties as needed.
 For example, list any information or attributes that are required for your tool to integrate with other tools in the toolchain.